Who we are

 Parent / guardian

 No contact information is held for young people.
-Any contact will be through the appropriate parent / guardian / responsible adult.
+Any communications outside face-to-face club sessions will be with the registered responsible adult.

-When a parent / guardian / responsible adult contacts DigiLocal about places at a club, a note is made on their record of how many young people will be attending and ages (if given), but not names.
+When a responsible adult contacts DigiLocal about places at a club, a note is made on their record of how many young people will be attending and ages (if given), but not names.

 Young people are entered as individual records only when we receive a signed permission form from the parent / guardian / responsible adult.